• A sketch floor plan is drawn to record the basic room layout on each floor and identify which rooms have fixed heat sources.

 • Detailed examination of the external structure to determine the construction type and how well heat is retained by the materials used.
+The values are pre-set in the software as designed by BRE.
+(Building Research Establishment).

 • Applying the appropriate U-values (thermal performance) for each different element and area.

-• A walk-around of every room in the dwelling to count heaters/radiators (and the proportion having thermostatic valves), number & type of opening windows and proportion of low energy lighting installed in the fixed wiring circuits.
+• A brief walk-around of every room in the dwelling to count heaters/radiators (and the proportion having thermostatic valves), number & type of opening windows and proportion of low energy lighting installed in the fixed wiring circuits.

 Home EPC’s Accreditation Company, Elmhurst Energy has also published further useful EPC information about how a rating is calculated and the importance of documentary evidence to support the surveyor’s on-site observations.
 This can be viewed on their website via the link below: